Music theory games are for everyone - young and old(er) alike! :-) Do you:

 These great games are suitable for older kids and adults alike.

-I was already a fan of MusicTheory.net before the Exercises (games) section was added to the free lessons.
+I was already a fan of MusicTheory.net before the Trainers (games) section was added to the free lessons.

 Now I'm an even bigger fan!
 This is a great selection of online theory games.

-Although eMusicTheory charges a subscription to in order to save your lessons, you can click on free resources to check out the drills (don't let that name discourage you!) - and there's a lot to choose from!
+Although eMusicTheory charges a subscription to access theory lessons, the practice games are free - and there's a lot to choose from!

-Games include: note names (a variety of games here), piano keys, key signatures, intervals, rhythm performance, scales, and chords.
+Games include: note names (a variety of games here), piano keys, key signatures, intervals, rhythm performance, rhythm dictation, scales, and chords.
 You can choose different clefs for many of the games!

 I really like the games at ClassicsForKids.